TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/FluidViewHelper.rst

 The PHP files defining the ViewHelpers are transferred into :file:`schema.xsd` files.
-The package `fluid-schema-generator <https://github.com/TYPO3/Fluid.SchemaGenerator>`__ is responsible for this step.
-So if information is already missing in the :file:`schema.xsd`, adjustments need to be made here.
-The information from the :file:`schema.xsd` files is also used by IDEs for context sensitive help in editors etc.
+The package `fluid-schema-generator <https://github.com/TYPO3/Fluid.SchemaGenerator>`__ is responsible for this step, automatically executed via triggered GitHub actions.
+If information is missing in the :file:`schema.xsd`, adjustments need to be made in the PHP files. :file:`schema.xsd` files are considered "read-only" due to their auto-generated nature.
+The information from the
+:file:`schema.xsd` files can, if configured through plugins, also used by IDEs for context sensitive help in editors etc.

-You can regenerate the :file:`schema.xsd` files for local testing like this:
+You can generate the :file:`schema.xsd` files yourself for local testing, like this:

 ..  code-block:: bash